Zinfandel, California

-Zinfandel (formerly Bell Station and Pine Station) is a small unincorporated community in Napa County, California just south of the city of St. Helena in the North Bay region of the San Francisco Bay Area.
-It is part of the Wine Country.
-It is located at the intersection of the St. Helena Highway (State Route 29) and Zinfandel Lane and comprises about 14 square blocks, most of which are rural and residential in character.
+Zinfandel (formerly Bell Station and Pine Station) is a small unincorporated community in Napa County, California, United States, just south of the city of St. Helena in the North Bay region of the San Francisco Bay Area.
+It is part of the Wine Country and is located at the intersection of the St. Helena Highway (State Route 29) and Zinfandel Lane and comprises approximately 14 square blocks, most of which are rural and residential in character.
 The ZIP Code is 94574.
-The community is inside area code 707.
+The community is served by area code 707.

 The town was named after the Zinfandel grape and a variety of wine produced from that grape.

 History

 The place was first called Pine Station, and later as Bell Station, before bearing its present name.

 Economy

 Boisset Collection is based in Zinfandel.